-Do you look for a used car for a good price with good durability and good driving feel?
+Are your looking for a used car to purchase for a reasonable price, with excellent durability and a great driving feel?

-There are really bad cars out there which could rip you off totally.
-Especially electric faults could be a real time and money consumer and it could be your worst nightmare if you don’t find the fault.
+Especially electrical faults could result in prohibitive repair costs, and it could be your worst nightmare if you do not have good knowledge about cars.
 I will share with you which used cars is the best bang for the buck in my opinion in the 2.000 – 10.000$ range.

-You could always buy a car and be very unlucky but I will lower the risk for you to buy a bad car.
+Of course, there is always a small chance of purchasing a bad car, but I will lower the risk for you to buy a bad car.

 The most reliable cars

-In a general rule, I would say German cars Audi, Mercedes, BMW etc often got a very nice driving feel and less big troubles if you are in the range of 2000-2010.
-After around 2010 they tried too much with the environment and they have a lot of faults related to that which could cost you a lot.
+In a general, I would say German cars Audi, Mercedes, BMW, etc. often got a lovely driving feel and less big troubles if you are in the range of 2000-2010.
+After around 2010 they became more advanced, which results in a lot more problems.

-- Asian cars got very reliable engines but in most cases, they are far behind in driving feeling and interior design.
-But because they have really good engines It could be my choice if I was looking for a reliable car over a good driving feeling etc.
+- Asian cars got very reliable engines, but in most cases, they are far behind in driving feeling and interior design.
+But because they have excellent engines, It would be my choice if I was looking for a reliable car over a good driving feeling.

-- American cars also got good engines if you are looking for a reliable engine.
-The American engines are often not very efficient tho, often big engines with a high consumption.
+- American cars are also an excellent choice if you are looking for a reliable engine.
+The American engines are often not very efficient tho, usually big engines with high fuel consumption.
 The chassis and suspension are often very outdated and far behind from the other vehicles.

-- English cars often have a lot of faults, but in general, it’s good cars with a lot of functions and good driveability.
+- English cars do often have a lot of problems, but in general, it’s good cars with a lot of functions and good driveability.

 I will list the top 5 most reliable cars and a top 5 of the worst reliable cars.
-The list is from an insurance company that reported based on reports of machine damage (often very expensive repairs)
+The list is from an insurance company that reported based on reports of machine damage (often costly repair costs)